nbergeland/Barber-Shop-Counter/README.md

 I was once asked in an interview how I would count the number of barbershops in a local area without searching Google on my computer.
 My answer was to use the Google Maps API (Places API specifically) to run a count function in a radius around the metro area.
 After the interview I was curious and built the function.
-The code may be modified to count and list shops of any type in any location (using lat lng coordinates).
+The code may be modified to count and list shops or places of any type in any location (using lat lng coordinates).

 Shop-Counter
 Python Code using Google Maps API to count types of businesses in a location

     import googlemaps
     import time

     Set Google Maps API Key
     API_KEY = 'YOUR_API_HERE'

-Initialize the Google Maps client gmaps = googlemaps.Client(key=API_KEY)
+    Initialize the Google Maps client
+    gmaps = googlemaps.Client(key=API_KEY)

-Coordinates for Minneapolis-St. Paul metro area location = (44.9778, -93.2650)  # Approximate central location for Minneapolis
+    Coordinates for Minneapolis-St. Paul metro area
+    location = (44.9778, -93.2650)  # Approximate central location for Minneapolis

     Define the search radius in meters (you can adjust this as needed) radius = 50000  # 50 km

     Function to count barbershops
     def count_barbershops(location, radius):
         barbershops_count = 0
         next_page_token = None

     while True:
         if next_page_token: